Master of Biomedical Science

 The day-to-day experience

-The Master of Biomedical Science is structured to allow students more time to fully engage with a chosen research specialisation, pairing it with the coursework stream that best complements your research and career goals.
+The Master of Biomedical Science is structured to allow students more time to fully engage with a chosen research specialisation, pairing it with coursework that best complements your research and career goals.

 Through the program you will also be working closely with – and be mentored by – internationally renowned researchers from the Melbourne Biomedical Precinct, as well as regularly engaging with other research students.
 This interaction with a broad range of research academics and students provides a rich learning experience.

-The extensive research choices available through the Melbourne Biomedical Precinct means the majority of the program’s structure can be customised and self-directed.
+The extensive research choices available through the Melbourne Biomedical Precinct means most of the program’s structure can be customised and self-directed.

 Once you’ve established your research component, you will have access to significant support from a range of specialised academics and researchers.
-Supervisors and department/academic unit coordinators, academic services teams, and learning and teaching units will all be available to support you as you complete your project.
+Supervisors and department/academic unit coordinators, academic services teams, and learning and teaching units will support you throughout your project.

 The University of Melbourne’s Master in Biomedical Science is a unique course in Australia, combining a major research project with complementary coursework opportunities.
 It offers a wealth of possibilities designed to set you on the path to higher level academic research or the science-based career of your choosing.